cjacker/opensource-toolchain-bouffalo-lab/triplecore_bl808/README.md

 $ cat bl_mcu_sdk-enable-bl808-lp-core-and-example.patch | patch -p1
 ```

-The patch should work with latest bl_mcu_sdk git, but I diff the patch with `ff125a583cd20b189b7a384bf12fb7340f499ea1`, it's safe to git checkout to ensure the patch always can be applied.
+The patch should work with latest bl_mcu_sdk git, but I diff the patch with `ff125a583cd20b189b7a384bf12fb7340f499ea1` (now it is the latest master), it's safe to `git checkout` to ensure the patch always can be applied.

 If you use latest git, you may need to tune the patch.